Temotu Province, Solomon Islands - Things to Do in Temotu Province

 Insider Tips

-Bring cash (Solomon Islands dollars) as there are no ATMs or card facilities outside Lata
+Bring cash (Solomon Islands dollars) as there are no ATMs or card payment facilities in the province

 Pack reef-safe sunscreen and insect repellent as these items are unavailable locally